Skip to content

 NVIDIA NIM™ provides containers to self-host GPU-accelerated inferencing microservices for pretrained and customized AI models across clouds, data centers, and RTX™ AI PCs and workstations, with industry-standard APIs for simple integration into AI applications.

 To deploy a post-trained checkpoint, go to the fine-tune-model section in NIM documentation.
 Go to "Cosmos Reason 1-7B" tab.
-NIM will automatically serve an optimized vLLM engine for this model.
+The NIM will automatically serve an optimized vLLM engine for this model.
 The model needs to be in the Huggingface checkpoint or quantized checkpoint.

 export CUSTOM_WEIGHTS=/path/to/customized/reason1